trampgeek/jobe/README.md

 all figures should be regarded as upper-bounds on performance since the test jobs are of minimal size with minimal communication overhead.

-Performance of containerised Jobes, such as *JobeInABox* will be lower by a factor of around 2 for the faster languages like C and Python, but similar for slower languages like C++ and Java.

 Performance figures on 8-core virtualised servers on enterprise server systems could be 2 or more times higher, depending